Why Heartbreak Hurts so Badly

 For crying out loud, we’re not talking about falling off a bike.
 We’re talking about a relationship wreck.
 You need time to grieve, and…

-No one wants to help you get over your ex on a first date.
+No one wants to spend a first date helping you get over your ex.
 Well, no healthy person anyway, but we’ll talk about that next week.

 In the meantime, check out this episode of LoveEd with Julie & MJ, where we talk further about this bike metaphor.

 DNA: It’s What’s For Dating

 It’s NOT for couples, but for any wise individual who thinks they might want to get married sometime before they die.
 And would like to learn how to better build healthy relationships in the meantime.

 Check out all three study guides in our store.
 You can walk through them on your own, but it’s more fun with friends (that and it kinda makes sense to grow in relational success in actual relationships with others), so consider putting together an FMU LoveEd small group study.

 Even better?
 And ask a rock star married couple you respect to lead it!